dinushka114/Tourista/README.md

 ## License

-Touarsta is released under the [MIT License](https://opensource.org/licenses/MIT).
+Touarista is released under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute the codebase as per the terms of the license.

 ## Contact